 Company Debt Expert James Falla explains the affects of a Company Voluntary Arrangement (CVA) on the company directors.
 For more company debt advice visit www.companydebtadvice.net

-Directors continue to run the company during a CVA
+Directors are likely to continue running the company during a CVA

-After a Company Voluntary Arrangement starts the directors are not legally obliged to make changes to the board.
+After a CVA (Company Voluntary Arrangement) starts the directors are not legally obliged to make changes to the board.
 If you are the sole company director you can continue to run the company.

 In some instances the creditors may want to see an introduction of new management.
 Without such a change they may be less inclined to accept the Arrangement.
 This would be primarily to ensure their interest is protected.
 However such demands are quite rare.